hassant4/rentr-technical-challenge/README.md

 1. Application form for renters to submit their details: First Name, Last Name, Email, Monthly Rent, Annual Salary
 2. Partner admin page behind authentication to see existing applications split by ones that need our attention, and ones that don't
 3. Ability for authenticated partners to accept / decline applications
+4. Applicants with yearly rent < 3 months of salary should be auto accepted

 ## Authentication
 1. Only partners should be allowed to see and accept/decline applications